Giving Up Your Pet

 Pets can develop a range of behavioural problems which can be very distressing.
 Although you may consider giving up your pet when they are displaying signs of aggression, destructiveness or inappropriate toileting there are things that can be done to help.

-Firstly, it is important to contact our behaviourist on 0121 643 5211 to see what ways we may be able to resolve the issues before you feel unable to cope any longer.
+Firstly, it is important to contact our rehoming team to see what ways you may be able to resolve the issues before you feel unable to cope any longer.
 You may also get your pet checked by a vet to rule out any form of illness or injury that could be causing the behaviour problem.
 You may then wish to seek the help of an expert clinical animal behaviourist.
-(Please note: Our internal behaviourist is only available to customers who have rehomed a dog from the Birmingham Dogs Home)

 Expensive veterinary treatment